-Reliable Chicago Copyright Infringement Defense Attorney
+Experienced Chicago Copyright Infringement Attorney Ready To Serve You

 A copyright is a right under the US Copyright Law to the exclusive use of a literary or artistic work that is enjoyed by the copyright holder (typically, the creator of the work or his employer).
 Even software code is protected under copyright law.
 If you are sued for copyright infringement, you have a big problem.
-In an extreme case, you could be held liable for up to $150,000 for a single instance of copyright infringement, even if the plaintiff fails to prove that your infringement cost him a dime.
+In an extreme case, you could be held liable for up to $150,000 for a single instance of committing copyright infringement, even if the plaintiff fails to prove that your infringement cost him a dime.

 Fortunately, there are many possible defenses to a copyright infringement claim, depending on the specific facts of your case.
 Some of the most common defenses include:

 - Misidentification: You are not the person who committed the violation (you were identified by your computer’s IP address and the infringement was committed by someone else in your household using the same IP address, for example).

 - “Innocent infringement”: You reasonably believed the work was not copyrighted.
 This is only a partial defense.

 - Fair use: Use of a small portion of a copyrighted work for certain exempt purposes.

 - Authorization: You were licensed to use the work.